5 Business Learnings to Take Away From COVID-19

-With the idea of an office becoming more and more fluid, consider allowing your office employees to continue to work from home occasionally.
+The office becoming more and more fluid.
+Therefore, consider allowing your office employees to work from home occasionally.
 Research has proven that remote work settings actually boost productivity.

-If this option isn’t feasible for your company, you should at least continue using online tools, to help keep your employees efficient and to ensure that everyone is on the same page.
+If this option isn’t feasible for your company, you should at least continue using online tools.
+Such tools help keep your employees efficient and ensure that everyone is on the same page.

 Here are a few great workplace tool options: Skype, Dropbox and Workplace from Facebook